-In our family, there are 7 grandkids ages 2-5.
+In our family, there are 8 grandkids ages 4-12.
 This is really fun most of the time, but for holidays we need to spend the extra time to plan lots of activities to keep them entertained.
-At Christmas we went to the church building and played a lot of fun indoor games.
-The biggest hit was giving each of the kids a glow stick and playing hide and go seek.
-It was such a success (because everyone could play) that we decided to repeat it again for Easter.

 Rather than hide and go seek I am planning a large (yet simple for the kiddos) Easter Egg Hunt.
 Here are my tips for planning a fun Easter egg hunt for kids of all ages.